 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 Your nurse will give you anti-sickness drugs.
 Sometimes they will give you a steroid as an injection into a vein or as tablets.
-They will give you the drugs and chemotherapy through one of the following (depending if you have a line in or not):
+They will give you the drugs and chemotherapy through one of the following (depending on whether you have a line in or not):

 a short thin tube (cannula) that the nurse puts into a vein in your arm or hand